voschezang/coding-handbook/psychology/emotions.md

 2. An **emotion**.
 E.g. forms of joy, sadness, fear, anger, disgust.
 3. A **judgement**.
 Whether you can manage the situation and feeling.

+The last layer depends on self-awareness and attitude.
+An example would be the fear of being afraid.

 > Emotions can be experienced in endlessly new ways.